CloudLabs-MOC/DP-700-Microsoft-Fabric-Data-Engineer/Instructions/Labs/03-delta-lake.md

      >**Note**: The triangle icon next to the file name indicates a Delta table.

-The files for managed tables are stored in the **Tables** folder in the lakehouse.
+1. The files for managed tables are stored in the **Tables** folder in the lakehouse.
 A folder named **managed_products** has been created, which stores the Parquet files and the delta_log folder for the table.

-### Task 5: Create an external table
+## Task 5: Create an external table

 In this task, you'll create an external Delta table, where the data files are stored in a specified location (such as a folder in your lakehouse), while the table schema is maintained by Microsoft Fabric.

 1. In the Lakehouse explorer pane, in the **… (1)** menu for the **Files** folder, select **Copy ABFS path (2)**.
 The ABFS path is the fully qualified path to the lakehouse Files folder.

    ![Screenshot of uploaded files in a lakehouse.](./Images/md2-29.png)

 2. In a new code cell, paste the ABFS path.
-Add the following code, using cut and paste to insert the abfs_path into the correct place in the code:
+Add the following code **(1)**, using cut and paste to insert the abfs_path into the correct place in the code:

     ```python
     df.write.format("delta").saveAsTable("external_products", path="abfs_path/external_products")